Updated August 2018

-Women decide to have breast surgery for a variety of reasons.
-Statistically, the majority of breast augmentation patients are women who have had children, and their surgery stories reflect that.
-But there are many other reasons to have a breast augmentation.
-So, we took to the JBI forums to see why exactly the women of JBI have had a breast augmentation.
+Women have a mixture of reasons to get breast implants.
+Statistically, the majority of breast augmentation patients are women who have had children, and their breast augmentation stories reflect that.
+But we know women's motivations to get implants vary as much as they do, so we took to our JBI forums to sniff out exactly why the women of JBI have had a breast augmentation.

 “I got breast implants due to loss of volume post-breastfeeding.
 The thought of breast implants had crossed my mind before pregnancy/breastfeeding as I was always small-chested, but it was only when I stopped breastfeeding after a year and realized how deflated my breasts were that I seriously started considering implants.
 I am so happy I got them; it has made me feel better about my post-pregnancy body, and I have more confidence now.”

 "I had my daughter August 1994 and nursed her.
 I then became pregnant with my son and still continued to nurse.
 She weaned herself and I had a break of maybe a month before my son was born in September 1995.
 I nursed him until late 1996 when he weaned himself.
 What I was left with wasn't saggy, droopy breasts, but zero breasts.
 I was left with nipples on a breastplate.

 I continued to wear padded bras.
 One day at work I was wearing a scoop-neck dress.
 There I was twisting, bending, lifting—over and over.
 Unbeknownst to me, my padded bra had worked itself above the neckline of my dress.
 I had a male customer, and he turned bright red.
 I was mortified.
 In 2007, I took my check and bought myself some boobs."